 PROGRAM INFORMATION: This curriculum is designed to help prepare students for immediate employment in the field of multimedia technology.
 Students will receive job specific training in web design, graphic design, computer 2-D and 3-D image creation, traditional and digital video and video editing, digital photography, instructional and interface design, computer animation and multimedia authoring.
 Upon successful completion of the two-year curriculum, students will receive the Associate in Applied Science Degree.

-Tech Prep: Articulated credit may be available for some courses students complete while in high school.
-See the Tech Prep director for more information.
+TECH PREP: Articulated credit may be available for some courses students completed while in high school.
+See the Carl Perkins Career Center for more information..

 FRESHMAN Y EAR